 PCI Express, officially abbreviated as PCIe (and not to be confused with PCI-X, which stands for PCI Extended), is the latest interface to be found on PC motherboards for high performance cards such as the those in the Spectrum instrumentation range.
 One of the advantages to PCIe is its almost universal inclusion on current PC motherboards

 PCIe is based around serial links called lanes.
 With PCIe 1.1 (used on Spectrum M2i and M3i cards) the data lane can theoretically carry 250 Mega Bytes/second in each direction, however the full rate is not possible in reality because of transfer overheads.
 Single lane Spectrum PCIe cards typically provide speeds of about 130 to 160 MBytes/second, however this is still about 30% to 60% faster than the older standard PCI slot, hence suitable for many signal capture or waveform generation applications.
 All Spectrum single lane M2i and M3i cards can physically fit in PCIe slots with up to 16 lanes.
 PCIe has the major advantage over PCI/PCI-x in that there is no sharing of data bandwidth, each slot can work at its full capability and so too each connected card.
-Note that for speed critical applications where single boards are in use, it is can be more advantageous to use PCI-X, the fast version of the PCI slot but, consider too the new generation M4i range (see below) based on multi-lane PCIe.
+Note that for speed critical applications where single boards are in use, it is can be more advantageous to use PCI-X, the fast version of the PCI slot, but consider too the newer M2p and M4i ranges of cards (see below) based on multi-lane PCIe.

 Should you wish to read a more detailed examination of PCI-Express please see here; http://en.wikipedia.org/wiki/PCI_Express

 © DataQuest Solutions Ltd August 2013